ziphra/RRBS_analysis_glyphosate/Bismark.md

 dont start the path by `users/servante`!

 ### quality control - fastQC
 Quality control is done using FastQC, before the trimming to check the raw data.
-It identifies biases in base composition, read duplication, base quality, read length etc. and.
+It identifies biases in base composition, read duplication, base quality, read length etc.
 `fastqc -o ./data/output_quality_raw/ ./data/test_data.fastq`

-The output directory need to be created prior the fastqc! `mkdir quality_control_raw`
+The output directory need to be created prior the fastqc!
+`mkdir quality_control_raw`

-It provides an htlm document in which to inspect the output, which contains:
+It provides an htlm document in which to inspect the output, and contains:

 - **Basic stats**
-- **Per base sequence quality**: ften, the quality of - especially very long - reads deteriorates towards later cycles.
+- **Per base sequence quality**: Often, the quality of - especially very long - reads deteriorates towards later cycles.
 - **Quality per tile**: Encoded in these is the flowcell tile from which each read came.
 The graph allows you to look at the quality scores from each tile across all of your bases to see if there was a loss in quality associated with only one part of the flowcell.
 - **Per sequence quality scores**
 - **Base composition plots**: allows to detect if the bisulfite conversion has worked.
 Typical BS- Seq experiments in mammals tend to have an average cytosine content of ~1-2% throughout the entire sequence length.